Understanding medulloblastoma subtypes

 Who will it help?

-This study will help all children diagnosed with medulloblastoma in the future.
+This study will benefit all children who are diagnosed with medulloblastoma in the future.

-The most immediate impact will be that the clinical trials ACNS0331 and ACNS0332 will be able to report more meaningful results, because of the inclusion of the four subgroups in their analysis.
+The most immediate impact will be that the clinical trials ACNS0331 and ACNS0332 will be able to report more meaningful results because of the inclusion of the 4 subgroups in their analysis.
 Publication of the results of these large trials will mean that clinicians treating children with a medulloblastoma, even if they’re not on a trial, will have the most up-to-date information to inform their care.

-A longer-term impact is that the results of these trials will help shape the next generation of clinical trials in North America.
-They’ll also influence the next European trials by linking with trial data from existing trials, like PNET5, to make sure the field is moving forward and not duplicating work.
+A longer term impact is that the results of these trials will help shape the next generation of clinical trials in North America.
+They will also influence the next European trials by linking with trial data from existing trials, like PNET5, to make sure the field is moving forward and not duplicating work.

 Aim 2, discovering more subtypes of medulloblastoma within Groups 3 and 4, will give hope for better treatments for children with these subgroups of tumour.
 Better understanding of the tumours will make it easier to test more tailored treatments, with the ultimate aim of defeating them with minimal detriment to quality of life.

 The results of these studies will have a direct impact on the design of forthcoming clinical trials and lead to better treatment outcomes for medulloblastoma patients in the future.